 The function of the oil filter is to remove from the crankcase oil, all particles of dirt and carbon not already eliminated from circulation by the oil pump screen.
 When the filter is entirely free of dirt, its capacity is such that the quantity of oil in crankcase will pass through the filter approximately every five minutes, at a car speed of 25 miles per hour.
-This rate of flow will gradually decrease until such time as filter ceases to function, due to clogging, and when this occurs it is necessary to replace the filter cartridge.
+This rate of flow will gradually decrease until such time as filter ceases to function, due to clogging, and while there is no definite limit to the life of the filtering unit, it is advisable to replace this unit after approximately 10,000 miles use.